zdharma-continuum/zinit/README.md

 If you load completions using `wait''` mode then you can add `atinit'zpcompinit'` to syntax-highlighting plugin (which should be the last one), or `atload'zpcompinit'` to last completion-related plugin. `zpcompinit` is a function that runs `autoload compinit; compinit`.
-There's also `zpcdreplay`, so you can also do:
+There's also `zpcdreplay` which will replay any caught compdefs so you can also do: `atinit'zpcompinit; zpcdreplay'`, etc. Basically, it's the same as normal `compinit` call, but it is done in `atinit` or `atload` hook of the last related plugin.

-`atinit'zpcompinit; zpcdreplay'`, etc. Basically, it's the same as normal compinit call, but it is done in `atinit` or `atload` hook of last related plugin.
+Also: there's `zpcompdef`, which works like regular `compdef` call, but saves the completion definition so that it can be actually run by `zplugin cdreplay` (normal mode) or `atinit'cdreplay'`, etc. (turbo mode), after calling `compinit` (normal mode) or `zpcompinit` (turbo mode).

 # Ignoring Compdefs